Kakar ART | Blog

 Sudhir Kakar’s twenty books of non-fiction and six of fiction, include The Inner World (now in its 16th printing since its first publication in 1978), Shamans, Mystics and Doctors , (with J.M.
 Ross ) Tales of Love, Sex and Danger,Intimate Relations, The Analyst and the Mystic, The Colors of Violence,Culture and Psyche, (with K.Kakar) The Indians: Portrait of a People, (with Wendy Doniger) a new translation of the Kamasutra for Oxford World Classics, Mad and Divine: Spirit and Psyche in the Modern World and Young Tagore: The makings of a genius.
 His latest books are the novel The Kipling File (Penguin, 2018) and, as co-editor, Imaginations of Death and Afterlife in India and Europe (Springer, 2018).
 His books have been translated into 22 languages.

-In press are: Brotherhood is Now a Distant Aspiration, Essays on Gandhi and four volumes of Sudhir Kakar's collected essays (Psychoanalysis, Culture and Society, Religion, Biography), all to be published by Oxford University Press.
+In press are: Brotherhood is Now a Distant Aspiration, Essays on Gandhi and four volumes of Sudhir Kakar's collected essays The Mind in the World (Psychoanalysis, Culture and Society, Religion, Biography), all to be published by Oxford University Press.

 Sudhir Kakar is married to Katharina Poggendorf-Kakar, a writer and a scholar of comparative religions and a visual artist.
 He has two children and four grandchildren.
 His son Rahul works in financial services and his daughter Shveta is a lawyer, both in New York.